 As we age, our skin will lose elasticity.
 Many men and women struggle with loose skin on the underside of the upper arm.
-Our board-certified plastic surgeon, Dr. Carlos Mata, performs arm lifts, or brachioplasty, and has a great success rate.
+Our board-certified plastic surgeon, Dr. Carlos Mata, a.k.a.
+Dr. Scottsdale, performs arm lifts, or brachioplasty, and has a great success rate.
 This a surgical procedure that lifts, tightens, and reshapes the upper arm by removing excess skin and fat deposits without harming the muscle tone or impeding physical activity after healing.
 The arm lift is one of the most common cosmetic procedures after a major weight loss as these patients realize and live with the fact that skin that does not shrink back as the body does.
 We can provide patients in Scottsdale and Greater Phoenix, AZ with tighter upper arm skin that they won’t be afraid to show off in sleeveless shirts once healed.

 Arm Lift Reviews

 "Dear Dr. Mata, I wanted to take this opportunity tot once again thank you and your entire staff for coordinating and completing my upper arm surgery.
 The wound has healed very nicely and my my memories of the procedure are positive.
 Hopefully, it will be my one time encounter with melanoma.
 God bless you.
 JD"- JD / Office Visit / Jul 10, 2012